osperaja/bioseq-autoencoder/README.md

 - .. and I just started writing this so i still have to figure out the right architecture tweaks.

 ## What's next?
-- Incorporate _Escherichia coli_ variants.
+- [X] Incorporate _Escherichia coli_ variants. (at least semi ticked)
-- To explore broader applicability, extend the repository to more complex organisms that can inherit and maintain low-frequency variants — such as somatic mutations in multicellular eukaryotes.
+- [ ] To explore broader applicability, maybe extend the repository to more complex organisms that can inherit and maintain low-frequency variants — such as somatic mutations in multicellular eukaryotes.
-- .. and add like 5 more RAM banks, because holy shit.
+- [ ] .. and add like 5 more RAM banks, because holy shit.
+- [ ] and actually get a denoising effect.

 ## Previous training progress
 The plots below show the decrease in validation Hamming distance of the model trained using binary cross-entropy with logits loss.